 Domestic assault occurs when assault is carried out by a family member or someone you live with.
 Domestic assault carries assault charges that can be simple or aggravated assault.
 For this domestic violence charge, you may face additional mandatory penalties such as counseling or injunctions.

 Sexual assault is defined as threatened, attempted, or actual sexual acts against someone while they’re against their will.
-While it seems like a version of assault, it is a sex crime and is treated as a separate crime and comes with different punishments.
+While it seems like a version of assault, it is a sex crime that is treated as a separate crime and comes with different punishments.

 What’s the Difference Between Assault and Battery?

 Assault and battery are often used interchangeably, however, they are in fact, not the same thing.

 Battery occurs when your threat of violence from the assault is carried out and is treated as a third-degree felony charge.

 Assault and battery are sometimes charged together as they are related crimes.